 Individuals never learn as fast or as much as they do within their foundation years.
 It is said that as much as 80% of your lifetimes learning is completed before the end of your fifth year!
 Children learn best from first hand experiences in which they play an active part.
 When children are interested in what they are learning; when they are having fun; when they are animated and focused – they are LEARNING.
 Opportunities can be planned or unplanned.

 It is recommended that children PLAY.
 Children learn at their fastest when they are enjoying themselves or enjoying the challenge of learning new skills - which is why we endeavour to provide children who attend The Kennford Playbox, with the best learning environment possible, and plan experiences that will be interesting or are based on, and extend, children's own interests.

 Pre-school children often dip in and out of different areas and levels of the curriculum as they embed skills and frequently revisit areas that they are practicing or just enjoy.

 We use observation techniques to identify possible opportunities for development for each child.
-You can follow your child's learning observations via their online journal 'Tapestry' which the staff post regularly.
+You can follow your child's learning observations via their online journal 'Tapestry'.
 We also communicate with parents and carers to form a two-way relationship to support the learning and development for each child.

 Anna Knapton, Manager.